 What is adjudication?

-Adjudication is a dispute resolution system designed to help resolve disagreements over progress payments.
-It's quick, cost effective and an alternative to going to court.
+Adjudication is a dispute resolution process to help resolve disagreements about progress payments and money owed.
+It’s a quick, cost effective alternative to court.